Native Mexicans used the jalap plant as a purgative, and Spanish conquistadors introduced it to Spain, after which it was spread all over Europe.

 - Environment: Native to Mexico, and more specifically to Veracruz, it takes its name from the capital city of this Mexican state: Jalapa Enriquez.
 It does not grow in Europe.

-- Description: Climbing plant of the Convolvulaceae family, whose stem grows sticking and twisted to other plants.
-It has large flowers which grow from the leaves axiles and are red or pink.
+- Description: This is a climbing plant of the Convolvulaceae family whose stem grows sticking and twisted to other plants.
+It has large red or pink flowers that grow from the leaf axiles.
 The root is a round tuber filled with a milky, resinous juice.

 - Parts of the plant used medicinally: The root.